KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 RRFS is built on the Unified Forecast System (UFS) framework and is designed to consolidate and replace several legacy NCEP regional modeling systems, including the NAM, HiresW (except the Guam domain), HREF, SREF, and NARRE.
 It provides both deterministic and ensemble guidance, with the ensemble component distributed as REFS (RRFS Ensemble Forecast System).

-RRFS and REFS are scheduled to become operational on **October 6, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026; updated July 6 and August 24, 2026), subject to the standard CWD/ECE postponement contingency.
+RRFS and REFS are scheduled to become operational on **October 14, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026; updated July 6, August 24 and September 9, 2026), subject to the standard CWD/ECE postponement contingency.
 A pre-implementation real-time parallel feed has been live since the 12 UTC cycle on **August 12, 2026**, on NOMADS and on AWS S3 via NOAA Open Data Dissemination.
+The five RRFS ensemble members, unavailable through August, began publishing on **September 9, 2026** — see [Ensemble member output](#ensemble-member-output-disseminated-since-september-9-2026).

 ---